-You're down to the last 15 lbs. of weight loss, but the scale won't seem to budge.
+You're down to the last 15 pounds of weight loss, but the scale will not to budge.
 It can be incredibly frustrating when you hit a plateau in your weight loss, especially when you're so close to reaching your goals.
 Once you understand what's causing your plateau, you'll be able to make the adjustments necessary to finish strong.

 Muscle Loss

 When you lose weight, your body draws on both fat and muscle tissue for energy.
 The more muscle mass you lose, the slower your metabolism becomes, as muscle burns more calories than fat.
-If strength training hasn't been part of your weight-loss program, the last 15 lbs. become more difficult due to the muscle you've lost along the way.
+If you are not strength training already, add at least two sessions to your routine each week to preserve and build metabolism-boosting muscle tissue.

 Metabolism Changes